Skip to contents

 Examples of other repositories for R packages are:

-The websites of these repositories include instructions how to install packages from them, and repositories can be selected using utils::setRepositories().
+Repositories can be selected using utils::setRepositories().
+The websites of these repositories include instructions how to install packages from them.
+In addition, package remotes contains functions to install packages from some of these repositories.
 The following code shows how to install packages from R-Forge as an example:

 pkgs_install <- pkgs_new[!vapply(X = pkgs_new, FUN = requireNamespace,